Average Home Insurance Cost in Iowa

 How We Analyzed Iowa Home Insurance Rates

-MoneyGeek calculated Iowa home insurance rates using real premium data and a consistent baseline to show how specific factors affect your costs.
+MoneyGeek calculated Iowa home insurance rates using real premium data and a consistent baseline profile to show how specific factors affect costs.

 We built our analysis around a standard homeowner profile: $250,000 dwelling coverage, $125,000 personal property coverage, $200,000 liability coverage and a $1,000 deductible.
 The model home was built in 2000 with frame construction and a composition roof, with no claims filed in the past five years.

-This profile matches typical Iowa homeowners and reflects common home values across the state.
-The 2000 construction year represents the large number of middle-aged homes in Iowa's housing market.
+This profile reflects typical Iowa homeowners and common home values across the state.
+The 2000 construction year represents the large share of middle-aged homes in Iowa's housing stock.

-Our approach isolated how each factor affects premiums by changing only one element at a time.
-For example, when studying how home age impacts rates, we compared identical policies for homes built in 1980, 2000 and 2020.
-This method shows the real effect of each variable on your premium.
+To isolate how each factor affects premiums, we changed one variable at a time.
+When analyzing home age, for example, we compared identical policies for homes built in 1980, 2000 and 2020.
+This method shows the direct effect of each variable on cost.

 Your actual premium will be different depending on your home's construction, roof condition, age, location, coverage amounts, claims history, credit score and insurance company.
 The rate differences shown here demonstrate how much each factor can change what you pay.